 Describe how the adrenaline would act on her body to relieve breathing difficulties.
 (1 mark)

-Dilation of bronchioles to allow increased flow of air.
+Dilation of bronchi/bronchioles to allow increased flow of air.

 Identify a situation in which the body would naturally release its own supply of adrenaline and state which endocrine gland it would be released from.
 (2 marks)